Esscrypt/histori-docs/docs/overview.md

 ### **How Histori Achieves This:**

 1. **Efficient Access to Historical Data**:
-    - Portus allows developers to effortlessly query historical data such as token balances, approvals, allowances, and contract details at specific blocks.
+    - Histori allows developers to effortlessly query historical data such as token balances, approvals, allowances, and contract details at specific blocks.
 Whether it's fetching an ERC20 token balance at a specific block height or querying a list of token holders at a given moment, developers can achieve this with simple API calls.
 This reduces the complexity of interacting with blockchain nodes directly and eliminates the need for large-scale infrastructure.
 2. **Seamless Integration via API**:
     - Instead of running and maintaining a full archival node, developers can use the **Histori API** to request the data they need.
 By modifying parameters like `network_name` or `block_number` in the API URL, users can instantly fetch data from different blockchain networks without any extra overhead.
 This reduces the technical burden of building and maintaining custom infrastructure.
     - Example API call: